| Delaware Divorce Laws

 to account to the Court for all extraordinary expenditures after the preliminary injunction becomes effective;

-(3) Removing any natural or adopted child of the parties then residing in Delaware from the jurisdiction of this Court without
+(2) Molesting or disturbing the peace of the other party; (3) Removing any natural or adopted child of the parties then residing in Delaware from the jurisdiction of this Court without

 the prior written consent of the parties or the permission of the Court;